Stretching and Lyapunov Exponents of Polymers in Ultra-Dilute Turbulent Solutions: Concluding Remarks

-\item This investigation could be extended into the dilute regime, where, as indicated by the interaction parameter \(I\), several billion polymers could induce departures from Navier--Stokes turbulence.
-Such calculations would require \(O(N)\) numerical methods (with \(N\) the number of polymer beads in the system) and more general Stokes solvers to accommodate periodic and wall boundary conditions.
+\item This investigation could be extended into the dilute regime, where, as measured by the interaction parameter \(I\), polymer feedback could induce departures from Navier--Stokes turbulence.
+The scaling estimate in the present work indicates that such turbulence-modifying mesoscopic calculations would require \(O(10^{11})\) beads.
+Such calculations will require new scalable mesoscopic algorithms for bead--spring polymers, including efficient treatment of long-range hydrodynamic coupling and boundary conditions on modern parallel architectures.
+Developing such methods is a necessary step toward fully coupled polymer-resolved computations of turbulence-modifying dilute solutions.

-In this context, Rotne--Prager--Yamakawa (RPY) hydrodynamics could be embedded within more general PPPM (P\(^3\)M) methods that handle arbitrary boundaries, for example by employing boundary integral methods for the global Stokes field \cite[][]{kivotides_method}.
-It is therefore imperative to pair \(O(N)\) numerics with massively parallel algorithms that leverage modern GPU architectures.

 \item In our model, excluded--volume interactions are included, whereas the FENE elasticity is an ideal--chain approximation.
 For consistency, a real--chain elasticity law would be more appropriate in the presence of excluded volume \cite[][]{kivotides_dense}.
 This would allow us to test whether such realism alters polymer dynamics in turbulence, particularly the location and sharpness of the coil--stretch transition.